Kostas Papanikolaou: Denver Nuggets (2015–2016)

 On 20 July 2015, the Rockets traded Papanikolaou, Joey Dorsey, Nick Johnson, Pablo Prigioni, a 2016 first-round draft pick, and cash considerations to the Denver Nuggets, in exchange for Ty Lawson and a 2017 second-round draft pick.
 On 25 September 2015, he was waived by the Nuggets.
 He later re-signed with Denver on November 5, 2015, and made his debut for the team that night.
 He was waived again by the Nuggets on 7 January 2016, before his salary became fully guaranteed.

 Return to Olympiacos (2016–present)

 On 20 January 2016, Papanikolaou signed a two-and-a-half-year deal with Olympiacos, returning to the club for a second stint.
 On 5 July 2018, Papanikolaou and Olympiacos officially agreed on a new three-year contract extension.
 He signed another three-year extension on 22 September 2020.
 On July 6, 2023, Papanikolaou renewed his contract with the Greek club through 2026.
+On July 10, 2026, he received a new two-year contract through the 2027-2028 season.